 North Dakota State University - Main Campus is among your top options if you're planning on studying Natural Resource Management.
 Fargo, North Dakota is an ideal environment for individuals who relish the busy city life.

 It's difficult to beat Texas A&M University - College Station if you wish to study Natural Resource Management.
-With more than 20,000 students, this institution is one of the largest schools in the U.S..
+Situated in College Station, Texas, this college is ideal for students who prosper in a city atmosphere.